uvarc/rc-website/README.md

 ### Events Data

-The "Training" widget and workshops page are both fed from `events.csv`.
+The "Training" widget and workshops page are both fed from `static/data/events.csv`.
 They are updated when the site is published (by hand) or every 24 hours by a Travis-CI cron job.

 ### Automated Builds